• Skip to primary navigation

 Double taxation

-It is possible that inheritance tax will be payable in the UK as well as in another country.
-A number of countries have bilateral double taxation agreements with the UK which serve to prevent or remedy double taxation.
+Inheritance tax may be payable in the UK as well as in another country.
+Several countries have bilateral double taxation agreements with the UK, which serve to prevent or remedy double taxation.
 For countries with no agreement, the deceased’s country of domicile may have its own provision for unilaterally offering tax relief in respect of assets taxed in the UK.
 The UK has such a facility for those domiciled in the UK who incur double taxation for assets outside the UK.

 Other claims against the estate